 Personalized treatment based on each patient’s condition (dystonia subtype) brings the best results as there are no treatments yet available to cure the condition.
 Treatment options include the following:

 - Oral medications: Your doctor may prescribe a medication that acts on neurotransmitters, based on your symptoms.
-Options include drugs that act on the neurotransmitter GABA (benzodiazepines and baclofen); drugs that affect dopamine levels (tetrabenazine and levodopa); and drugs that block the effects of acetylcholine (trihexyphenidyl and benztropine).
+Options include drugs that act on the neurotransmitter GABA and drugs that affect dopamine levels.

 - Botulinum toxin: For prominent dystonia in one particular body part, doctors may try botulinum injections in small amounts in the affected muscles, which can bring significant but temporary relief.